ninbura/windows/README.md

 			- verify that m.2 idle temp is below 60c
 			- verify that m.2 drive health is "good"
 				- consider replacing your hard drive if health is poor
 		- run another Aida64 Extreme stability test but with only "local disks" enabled
 			- verify that drive temp remains under 65c
-			- if idle temp is over 60c or stress temp is over 65c you
+		- if idle temp or stress temp is above listed temps see [troubleshooting high temperatures](#troubleshooting-high-temperatures)
-				- didn't properly install your m.2 drive
-				- need an aftermarket heatsink for your m.2 drive
-				- need to install a fan pointing directly at your m.2 drive

 16. ### download/install drivers from the **drivers** list below
 	- you don't need to restart your computer when prompted after every single driver
 	- restart your computer after installing all drivers